 ARTD 200.
 Independent Study in Design (1-4 hrs) Independent study under the guidance of a faculty advisor.
-Open to students with a 3.0 cumulative average and permission of the chair of the department.
+Open to students with a 3.0 cumulative average and permission of the program director.
 Independent study may take the form of readings, research, conference, project and/or field experience.
 Independent study may be taken for a total of eight semester hours, the maximum in any one term being four semester hours.
 Prerequisite: permission of program director.